 New electronics bay design without threaded rods

-Payload Assembly
+Payload Assembly CAD Render

 I worked closely with other members of the payload team to complete the full CAD design of the payload.
 Assembling components various members on the team had worked on, it was crucial for me to properly manage the space within the payload and ensure all components are located where they are supposed to.